MALTA'S TRANQUIL SISTER ISLAND

 Gozo

 Gozo presents a gentler, more rural face of the Maltese archipelago, where agricultural traditions persist despite tourism's growth and villages maintain their distinct character with parish churches dominating every skyline.
 At just 67 square kilometres, this compact island rewards exploration with dramatic coastlines, ancient temples predating the Egyptian pyramids, and a pace of life that provides welcome contrast to Malta's busier destinations.
-Visitors on Malta holidays increasingly dedicate time to Gozo, whether as day trips or extended stays in the converted farmhouses that have become the island's signature accommodation.
+The character of Gozo differs fundamentally from Malta's tourist-oriented areas, with agriculture remaining central to island life and local traditions maintaining stronger roots than across the channel.
+Fishing villages like Xlendi and Marsalforn have developed tourist facilities while retaining genuine atmosphere, and the interior villages feel untouched by modern tourism's homogenising influence.

-What Makes Gozo Special?
+What Makes Gozo Special

 The Ġgantija Temples stand as Gozo's most significant historical treasure and among humanity's oldest free-standing structures, predating both Stonehenge and the Egyptian pyramids by over a thousand years.
 These 5,500-year-old megalithic temples demonstrate extraordinary engineering achievement by Neolithic people using only stone tools, with massive limestone blocks weighing up to 50 tonnes positioned with remarkable precision.
 The UNESCO World Heritage Site includes an excellent interpretation centre that brings the temple builders' world alive through imaginative displays and careful reconstruction.
+Victoria, Gozo's capital locally known as Rabat, centres on the magnificent Citadel that dominates the island's skyline from virtually every viewpoint.
+This fortified city within a city contains the baroque Cathedral of the Assumption, several museums, and atmospheric streets that reward extended exploration.

 Dwejra, formerly home to the Azure Window that collapsed in 2017, remains Gozo's most dramatic coastal landscape.
 The Inland Sea, a lagoon connected to open water through a natural tunnel, provides swimming in extraordinary surroundings, while the Blue Hole nearby attracts divers to one of the Mediterranean's most celebrated sites.
 The Fungus Rock offshore once grew a plant believed to have medicinal properties, valued so highly that the Knights of St John posted guards to prevent unauthorised collection.
+The surrounding coastline of sheer limestone cliffs and eroded rock formations creates a landscape of raw geological drama that rewards both swimming and photography at any hour of the day.

 Top Things to See and Do in Gozo

 Ramla Bay provides Gozo's finest beach experience, a sweep of distinctive red-gold sand backed by fertile valley and watched over by a statue of the Virgin Mary perched on the hillside.
 The shallow waters suit families with children, while the Calypso Cave above allegedly inspired Homer's Odyssey as the place where the nymph Calypso detained Odysseus for seven years.
 Visit early morning or late afternoon to avoid peak crowds during summer months.
+Diving and snorkelling around Gozo ranks among the Mediterranean's best, with visibility regularly exceeding 30 metres and diverse marine environments from caves to drop-offs attracting both novices and experienced divers.
+Multiple dive centres operate across the island, offering everything from introductory experiences to technical diving training.

+Ta' Pinu Basilica rises dramatically from the Gozitan countryside, a 20th-century pilgrimage church built on the site where a local woman reportedly heard the Virgin Mary's voice in 1883.
+The ornate interior contains ex-votos from grateful pilgrims, while the surrounding Way of the Cross provides contemplative walking with views across to Comino.
 Village exploration reveals Gozo's authentic character, with each settlement offering distinctive parish churches, local cafés, and glimpses of agricultural life continuing much as it has for generations.
 Xagħra's prehistoric heritage includes the Ġgantija Temples and the more intimate Xerri's Grotto, a privately-owned cave complex.
 San Lawrenz provides access to Dwejra, while Nadur's elevated position offers panoramic views and the island's Carnival celebrations renowned throughout Malta.

-Where to Eat in Gozo — Best Restaurants
+Where to Eat in Gozo

+Gozo's dining scene emphasises local produce and traditional recipes, with restaurants showcasing the island's agricultural heritage alongside fresh seafood from surrounding waters.
+Ta' Rikardu in Victoria's Citadel provides the quintessential Gozitan dining experience, serving traditional plates including ftira, ġbejna sheep's cheese, and rabbit stew in atmospheric surroundings.
+The homestyle cooking uses ingredients from the owner's farm, offering genuine farm-to-table dining.
 Xlendi Bay's waterfront concentrates several seafood restaurants where catches land directly from fishing boats to kitchen to table.
 The Stone Crab and Il-Kartell offer fresh fish in romantic bay-side settings, while Marsalforn provides similar waterfront dining with a more local atmosphere.
-For casual eating, village bakeries sell ftira and pastizzi throughout the day, providing authentic snacks at minimal cost.

 How to Get to Gozo